Imagine suddenly finding a live mouse in your house!

 The use of poison against mice

 The use of poison against mice is an effective but controversial method of pest control.
-Poison baits contain substances that, when eaten by mice, cause internal bleeding and ultimately death.
-It is important that these baits are placed safely in bait stations to block access for children and pets.
+Poison baits contain substances that, when ingested by mice, cause internal bleeding and ultimately death.
+It is important that these baits are placed securely in bait stations to prevent access by children and pets.

-Despite its effectiveness, using poison carries significant risks.
-Here are some points to keep in mind:
+Despite their effectiveness, the use of poison carries significant risks.
+Here are some points to consider:

-- Safety : Make sure all poison baits are out of the reach of children and pets.
+- Safety : Make sure all poison baits are kept out of reach of children and pets.

-- Environmental impact : Poison can also harm other wild animals that eat the poisoned mice.
+- Environmental impact : The poison can also harm other wild animals that eat the poisoned mice.

 These factors must be carefully considered before deciding on this method.